 scroll down to explore

 Wonderful Pistachios are America’s best-selling snack nut and the smart, healthy choice for folks around the world.
 And due to our Get Crackin’ ad campaign, record numbers of people are now aware of the benefits of pistachios (thanks, Honey Badger!).
-In fact, in the five years of Wonderful Pistachios’ existence as a consumer brand, we’ve already cracked into the top five of salty snacks in the grocery store.
+In fact, Wonderful Pistachios as a consumer brand competes with the top salty snacks found in grocery stores.
 Pretty good for a former commodity product.

 To keep up with the demand, we cultivate over 125,000 acres in California’s Central Valley through Paramount Farms.
 The warm days and cool nights work in harmony with the region’s natural soils to create the perfect growing climate.
 Paramount carefully tends and harvests each pistachio using the latest sustainable practices.